Keramis/Lua_STANDAPI/README.md

 [Stand LUA Documentation](https://stand.gg/help/lua-api-documentation) -- Contains the functions necessary to add features to Stand.
 Everything from buttons to sliders to submenus, and even simpler versions of native functions can be found here.

-[Pluto Documentation](https://pluto-lang.org/docs/Introduction) -- Stand uses a custom LUA fork made by a well-known member and staff member well in that case, and this contains that documentation.
-You do not need to add .pluto to your extension, as both LUA and PLUTO scripts get interpreted by Stand's engine as text, then run as pluto scripts.
+[Pluto Documentation](https://pluto-lang.org/docs/Introduction) -- Stand uses a custom LUA fork made by a well-known member and staff member *well in that case*, and this contains that documentation.
+You do not need to add `.pluto` to your extension, as both `LUA` and `PLUTO` scripts get interpreted by Stand's engine as text, then run as `pluto` scripts.
 This means you can either write your script in LUA, PLUTO, or a combination of both.

 [Data Dumps](https://github.com/DurtyFree/gta-v-data-dumps) -- This is a repository of well-known data dumper durtyfree on GitHub, and is extremely helpful for developing scripts.